 This provision would not apply to suits brought to enforce a duty or liability created by the Exchange Act.
 Furthermore, Section 22 of the Securities Act creates concurrent jurisdiction for federal and state courts over all such Securities Act actions.
 Accordingly, both state and federal courts have jurisdiction to entertain such claims.
 To prevent having to litigate claims in multiple jurisdictions and the threat of inconsistent or contrary rulings by different courts, among other considerations, our amended and restated certificate of incorporation further provides that the federal district courts of the United States will be the exclusive forum for resolving any complaint asserting a cause of action arising under the Securities Act of 1933, as amended.
 While the Delaware courts have determined that such choice of forum provisions are facially valid, a stockholder may nevertheless seek to bring a claim in a venue other than those designated in the exclusive forum provisions, and there can be no assurance that such provisions will be enforced by a court in those other jurisdictions.
-In such instance, we would expect to vigorously assert the validity and enforceability of the exclusive forum provisions of our amended and restated certificate of incorporation.
-This may require significant additional costs associated with resolving such action in other jurisdictions and there can be no assurance that the provisions will be enforced by a court in those other jurisdictions.
+In such instance, we would expect to vigorously assert the validity and enforceability of the exclusive forum provisions of our amended and restated certificate of incorporation costs associated with resolving such action in other jurisdictions and there can be no assurance that the provisions such action in other jurisdictions and there can be no assurance that the provisions will be enforced by a court in those other is no assurance that the provisions will be enforced by a court in the exclusive forum provisions are facially associated with resolving such action in other jurisdictions and there can be no assurance that the provisions such action in other jurisdictions and there can be no assurance that the provisions will be enforced by a court in those other is no assurance that the provisions will be enforced by a court in those other jurisdictions.